Conversion of LLP to Partnership Firm

 • A certificate of incorporation

-The partnership firm would get its certificate of incorporation from the Registrar following this procedure.
-This would include the transfer of all interests, assets, and obligations to the LLP.
-However, the company would need to apply for new licences and registrations if it had any new types of licences or registrations.
+Following this procedure, the partnership firm would get its certificate of incorporation from the Registrar.
+This would include transferring all interests, assets, and obligations to the LLP.
+However, if it had any new types of licences or registrations, the company would need to apply for new licences and registrations.

 • Registrar of Firms Intimate

-The partners of the LLP must inform the firms about the conversion of the partnership firm to an LLP as the last stage.
+As the last stage, the LLP partners must inform the firms about converting the partnership firm to an LLP.
 After this procedure, Form 14 must be delivered to the Registrar within 15 days.

 • The proposed LLP’s name